NitishGadangi/Freemium-Music-App/buy_me_coffee.md

 I am undergraduate student who enjoys making these kind of projects in free time.

-You can encourage me by buying me a coffee, which motivates me to work consistently on this project and provide you regular updateswith awesome new features.
+You can encourage me by buying me a coffee, which motivates me to work consistently on this project and provide you regular updates with awesome new features.

 Cofee Size | Link
 -----------|--------